 ‘Bagging’ is an informal term which means ‘collecting’.
 Hill and mountain bagging is very popular in Great Britain, and there are numerous list for different countries and counties.
 The great thing about lists is that they offer an incentive to get out there and visit places you might not normally think to go.

-Receive the newsletter to hear of expedition plans, new trekking reports and occasional social gatherings.
+Receive the monthly newsletter to hear of expedition plans, new trekking reports and occasional social gatherings.

 Download GPS tracks for lots of popular and obscure Ribus, including different routes up and down the same mountains.
 Tracks are contributed by hikers – please contribute your tracks.
 Recently added: Gunung Ramelau